cudmore/canvas/docs/index.md

 ## Controlling the objective

+The position of the objective is read and the objective can be moved from within the canvas.

 ### Sutter mp285

-Both ScanImage and Igor need to read the position and move the motorized objective (usually a Sutter mp285).
+Both ScanImage and Igor need to read the position and move the motorized objective.
 This is done by communicating with one physical serial-port, a COM port.
 Microsoft Windows only allows one program to communicate with each physical serial-port but we need both Matlab and Igor to communicate with the same COM port.
-Thus ,we use third-party software to split the physical COM port into two virtual ports, one for Matlab and one for Igor.
+Thus, we use third-party software to split the physical COM port into two virtual ports, one for Matlab and one for Igor.

 There are a few different programs to create virtual COM ports from one physical COM port.